learn-co-curriculum/precollege-summer-advanced-web-design-track/README.md

-# HS Intro to Web Design Track
+# Pre-College Advanced to Web Design Track

 ## Overview
-This repository will act as a course guide/masterplan for Web Design Track.
+This repository will act as a course guide/masterplan for the Advanced Web Design Track.

 Here you'll find: